afrianjunior/pushr/README.md

 - 🤖 **Running automated scripts** that need to report their status
 - 🎯 **Building CI/CD pipelines** with notification requirements

-**notife** makes it incredibly easy to send notifications to Discord, Telegram, and other platforms with a single, unified command-line interface.
+**pushr** makes it incredibly easy to send notifications to Discord, Telegram, and other platforms with a single, unified command-line interface.
 No more juggling multiple APIs, webhook URLs, or platform-specific tools!

 ## ✨ Features